Legal

 Suggestions and community feedback may process the submitter identity, profile reference, title, message, comments, votes, moderation state, review state, implementation state, and staff audit entries where needed to run suggestion workflows, prevent abuse, and decide whether or how to use an idea.

-Where needed to prevent alternate-account abuse, vote manipulation, fraud, or reward misuse, .SREC. may compare contest activity with account, login, linked identity, and security signals already processed for account protection and moderation integrity.
+Where needed to prevent alternate-account abuse, vote manipulation, fraud, or reward misuse, Srev's Crew may compare contest activity with account, login, linked identity, and security signals already processed for account protection and moderation integrity.

 Executive Committee votes may process candidate display names, representative phase eligibility results, public vote counts, the .SREC.
 ID used to vote, vote timestamps, and Staff Central audit entries.
 Public EC vote statistics show aggregate candidate counts by representative phase, while private Staff Central views are limited to authorized staff.